saeedalahmari3/DeepLearningRepeatability/README.md

 **Step 1: post-processing of the predicted masks**
 Navigate to folder post-processing_code `cd post-processing_code`
 Open *post_processingUpdated2019.m* matlab code and update line 10 to line 13 with the paths of Experiment, Annotations, Disector, Ground Truth respectively as shown below:
+Path2Experiment is the path to either *pytorch_exp_SinglePrecision* , *pytorch_exp_DoublePrecision* , *KerasTF_exp_SinglePrecision* , or *KerasTF_exp_DoublePrecision*  depending in the task that you are working on.
 ```
-Path2Experiment = '../test_exp';  % Path to experiment example (pytorch_doublePrecision)
+Path2Experiment = '../pytorch_exp_SinglePrecision';  % Path to experiment example (pytorch_doublePrecision)
 pathToAnnotation = '../data/Annotation_disector_countFiles/Final_Annotation';
 pathToDisector = '../data/Annotation_disector_countFiles/Disector_box_images';
 pathToGT = '../data/Annotation_disector_countFiles/masks';